HoTT/EPIT-2020/README.md

 * Synthetic Homotopy Theory
 * Arend Proof Assistant

-The program of the week will be lectures + excercise sessions from 2pm to 6.30pm (UTC+2).
+**The program of the week will be lectures/excercise sessions from 2pm to 6.30pm (UTC+2).
+We will organize virtual social events in the evening.**

 Here is the day by day program, the detailled content and timing  of each lecture can be found in the corresponding subfolder.